vessl-ai/hyperpocket/libs/hyperpocket/hyperpocket/tool/wasm/README.md

 })
 ```

-2. Injecting envvars by settings.toml
+2. Injecting tool_vars by settings.toml
-   If there are remaining envvars, Hyperpocket checks the `settings.toml` from the agent code directory.
+   Hyperpocket checks the `settings.toml` from the agent code directory.

 ## WasmTool